September 17, 2024

 Russell's Teapot

-Is an inability to disprove, proof?
+Does an inability to disprove, mean proof?

 Russell’s Teapot

 Finding the teapot would be challenging, in fact, practically impossible.
 Realistically, there is no way to disprove this teapot.
-The question Bertrand Russel poses, is whether or not this inability to disprove, counts as proof for the teapot's existence.
+The question Bertrand Russell poses, is whether or not this inability to disprove, counts as proof for the teapot's existence.

-Discussion Question: Does the fact that you cannot disprove the teapot make it real?
+Does the fact that you cannot disprove the teapot make it real?

 Burden of Proof